 You should know that courts have held that merely insensitive comments or teasing, even if offensive to most people, may not rise to the level of unlawful workplace discrimination.
 However, where such conduct is frequent or severe enough, it may be deemed by a court or jury to constitute racial discrimination.

-Because the dividing line falls into such a gray area, it’s important to contact a knowledgeable lawyer at the Employment and Consumer Law Group to determine if your experience rises to that level.
+Because the dividing line falls into such a gray area, it’s important to contact a knowledgeable lawyer at the Employment and Commerce Law Group to determine if your experience rises to that level.

 Tennessee Racial Discrimination Laws